World Moon Bounce Day June 27, 2009

 After the low-power EME connection, Jan van Muijlwijk gave a speech This is PI9CAM for the ECHOES OF APOLLO PROJECT JUNE 27, 2009 to the visitors of the dish in Tasmania.
 See blog post Radio Telescope Dwingeloo commemorates Apollo 11.

-About this low-power experiment and World Moon Bounce Day Rex Moncur (VK7MO) and Justin Giles-Clark (VK7TW) offered the following text Echoes of Apollo – EME on three milliwatts! to the Amateur Radio magazine of the Wireless Institute of Australia.
+About this low-power experiment and World Moon Bounce Day Rex Moncur (VK7MO) and Justin Giles-Clark (VK7TW) offered the following text Echoes of Apollo – EME on three milliwatts! and photo’s to the Amateur Radio magazine of the Wireless Institute of Australia.

 Echoes of Apollo – EME on three milliwatts!